 Since the Commencement Date, the Debtors have continued to operate their businesses and manage their properties as debtors in possession in accordance with Sections 1107(a) and 1108 of the Bankruptcy Code.
 On February 27, 2006, the United States Trustee appointed a committee authorized by the Bankruptcy Code, and appointed by the Bankruptcy Court, to represent the interest of the Company's unsecured creditors ("Official Committee of Unsecured Creditors").
-On March 8, 2006, the United States Trustee appointed a committee authorized by the Bankruptcy Court, to represent the Interest of the Company's unsecured creditors ("Official Equity Holders Committee").
+On March 8, 2006, the United States Trustee appointed a committee authorized by the Bankruptcy Code, and appointed by the Bankruptcy Court, to represent the Interest of the Company's shareholders and other equity interest holders ("Official Equity Holders Committee").